nikita-skobov/bash-source-combine/README.md

 ## How to use it?

-bash source combine simply echoes out the combined file, so the basic usage is to redirect STDOUT to a file like so:
+bash-source-combine echoes out the combined file, so the basic usage is to redirect STDOUT to a file:

 ```sh
 source_combine my_main_file.sh > my_main_file_combined.sh
 ```

-If instead you wish to run my_main_file.sh instead of combining it into a file first, there is provided: `source_combine_run.sh` which uses source_combine (it finds it from your system path. see the installation section) and it sources the resulting combined script.
+If instead you wish to run my_main_file.sh instead of combining it into a file first, there is provided: `source_combine_run.sh` which uses source_combine (it finds it from your system path.
+See the installation section) and it sources the resulting combined script.
 It also allows for passing arguments.
-It only needs the first positional argument to be the name of the file being combined, and then it passes the rest of the arguments directly into the combined script:
+The first argument is the name of the script to combine and run.
+The remaining arguments are passed to the combined script:

 ```sh
 source_combine_run my_main_file.sh --some-arg1 --some-arg2 etc